JBerthelier/ParasiTE/README.md

   <img width="460" height="300" src="https://github.com/JBerthelier/ParasiTE/blob/master/logo.png">
 </p>

-# Inventory of transposon-related gene isoforms events (TE-Gi)
+# Inventory of transposon-related gene isoforms events

 In brief, ParasiTE is a new tool aiming to:

 1) identify TEs located in exonic or intronic region of genes
-2) detect TEs that are part of gene transcripts and the ones that contribute to alternative isoforms of genes (altTE-Gi).
+2) detect TEs that are part of gene transcripts and the ones that contribute to alternative isoforms of genes (ATE-G isoforms).

 ParasiTE detect candidates for TE-AS and TE-ATP events as illustrate below using [CATANA](https://github.com/shiauck/CATANA) predictions: